-College graduates who did not major in psychology but who want graduate school preparation in the field should follow the structured curriculum designed with the Department of Psychology.
-The course plan includes the same introductory, intermediate, and advanced psychology courses taken by Columbia's undergraduate psychology majors and provides essential research experience necessary for research-oriented Ph.D. programs in psychology.
+The undergraduate Certificate in Psychology is ideal for college graduates who did not major in psychology but who want graduate school preparation in the field.
+The structured curriculum, which is designed with the Department of Psychology, includes the same introductory, intermediate, and advanced psychology courses taken by Columbia’s undergraduate psychology majors and provides essential research experience necessary for research-oriented Ph.D. programs in psychology.
 Psychology courses and research experience also serve as valuable preparation for Psy.D. programs and graduate degree programs in education, management, public health, and social work.

 Students are required to maintain an overall GPA of 3.0 (B) or better.
 Every course creditable toward the certification must be taken for a letter grade.
 Courses with a grade of P or below a B- will not count toward the completion of the certificate.

 Students in the Psychology Program work with advisers to create a curriculum of at least 28 credits.
 Students must meet the following requirements:

 PSYC W1001.
 The Science of Psychology.

 - One laboratory course in experimental psychology (1400-level courses)

 - One introductory course in statistics:

 PSYC W1610, Introduction to Statistics for Behavioral Scientists

 STAT W1001.
 Introduction to Statistical Reasoning.